mitsuba-renderer/enoki/docs/reference.rst

     Specifies whether AVX512ER instructions are available on the target architecture.

+.. cpp:var:: static constexpr bool has_avx512vpopcntdq

+    Specifies whether AVX512VPOPCNTDQ instructions are available on the target architecture.

 .. cpp:var:: static constexpr bool has_avx512f

     Specifies whether AVX512F instructions are available on the target architecture.